llm-workflow-engine/llm-workflow-engine/README.md

 ## Templates

-The wrapper comes with a full template management system.
+LWE comes with a full template management system.

 Templates allow storing text in template files, and quickly leveraging the contents as your user input.